 It has been a big year for esteemed early music group Salut!
 Baroque with four concerts each in Sydney and Canberra to mark its 30th anniversary, culminating in a concert celebrating the human voice over three centuries and taking in works from Italy, Germany, England, France and Spain.

-The concert demonstrated how, with the move away from the church and into courts and palaces as centres of music-making, composition developed from the polyphony of John Dowland – Fraser proving compelling and insistent in his self-questioning Can She Excuse My Wrongs? – to the ornamentation and basso continuo instrumental harmonic richness of Jean-Philippe Rameau and the German Baroque masters.
+The concert demonstrates how, with the move away from the church and into courts and palaces as centres of music-making, composition developed from the polyphony of John Dowland – Fraser proving compelling and insistent in his self-questioning Can She Excuse My Wrongs? – to the ornamentation and basso continuo instrumental harmonic richness of Jean-Philippe Rameau and the German Baroque masters.

 Anna Fraser and Salut!
 Baroque: Voice, Rejoice.
 Photo supplied